HarshMishra-Git/FaceSwap.AI/README.md

 ```bash
 python main.py
 ```
-- This opens the desktop GUI.
+- Opens the desktop GUI.
-- Follow instructions to select images and swap faces.
+- Follow instructions to select images, videos, or webcam and swap faces.

 ### Running Flask Web App

 ```bash
 python app.py
 ```
-- This starts the web server.
+- Starts the web server.
 - Open your browser and go to `http://127.0.0.1:5000/`
-- Upload images and perform face swapping online.
+- Upload images, videos, or use webcam to perform face swapping online.

 ---